Skip to content

 Is rhinoseptoplasty covered by health insurance?

-The functional component of the surgery — septoplasty and turbinectomy — may be covered by health plans when there is documentation of significant nasal obstruction, usually proven by tomography and otorhinolaryngological evaluation.
+The functional component of the surgery — septoplasty and turbinectomy — may be covered by health plans when there is documentation of significant nasal obstruction, usually proven by CT scan and otolaryngological evaluation.
 The aesthetic component, however, is not covered.
 In practice, many patients choose to undergo the procedure privately to ensure a complete and integrated approach.

 How long does the surgery last?

 Rhinoseptoplasty lasts between two and four hours, depending on the complexity of the case.
 Severe septal deviations, the need for multiple grafts, extensive osteotomies, or associated procedures such as mentoplasty can prolong the surgical time.
-The surgery is performed under general anesthesia in a surgical center.
+The surgery is performed under general anesthesia in an operating room.

 Will I need to use nasal packing?